 - Cataclysm really isn’t that useful.
 It applies Agony, but that’s not a great DOT for short lived targets (as Adds tend to be) and Affliction isn’t really the A of E spec anyway.

 - Demonic Servitude – Doomguards/infernal do increasing damage to low health targets (the “Execute Phase.”)
 This Execute makes the talent that much more useful.
 Might be the best single-target choice.

 Affliction Warlock DPS Glyphs

-Minor Glyphs are just cosmetic, so pick any three.
+Minor Glyphs are pretty much just cosmetic, though there are exceptions.

 Affliction Warlock DPS Stat Priorities

 Various stats (Hit, Expertise, Resilience, and PvP Power) were slain with Warlords of Draenor.
 So was the reforging capability.
 In exchange your have two new stats, Multistrike and Versatility, and several minor (tertiary) stats.